-Why Extend Volume grayed out in Windows 10 and how to fix
+Fix Extend Volume greyed out in Windows 10

 Extend Volume grayed out could be seen in several situations.
-To better explain, I want to divide into several parts.
+To better explain, I’ll divide into several parts.

 1. Extend volume directly

-However, Extend Volume is still gred out when you right click C drive.
+10GB Free space is generated behind volume D, as you see, Extend Volume is still greyed out when right click C drive.

 4. Delete Extended partition

 If volume D is a Primary partition, the disk space will be converted to Unallocated after deleting.
 If it is a Logical partition, the space shows as Free after deleting.

 Tips: in a MBR style hard disk you can create 4 Primary partitions at most, or 3 Primary partition plus an Extended Partition.
 In the Extended Partition, there could be many Logical Partitions.

 In this situation, to convert the Free space to Unallocated, you have to delete the entire Extended partition, but first, you need to delete all Logical partitions one by one.

 Delete the Extended partition: